haxordx/challenges/README.md

 Replayable is made by Haxor!
 If you want to learn more, join the Replayable discord.

-## Feedback and Bugs (10 Points)
+## Feedback (10 points, max 30 per challenge)

-Giving feedback is as easy as opening a GitHub issue against the Haxor challenge repo.
+Giving feedback to maintainers is the whole point of Haxor.
+It's as easy as opening a GitHub issue against the Haxor challenge repo.
 You can file feedback for anything that you feel is "friction" to completing your task:

 - Things you expected to work that didn't
 - Confusing or outdated instructions